This topic pertains to building Java code with Buck.

 Such build failures can generally be fixed with

-Annotations and constants in their own rules: All annotations and compile-time constants (including enum values) used in the interface of a rule must be present during source-only ABI generation.
+Place annotations and constants in their own rules: All annotations and compile-time constants (including enum values) used in the interface of a rule must be present during source-only ABI generation.

 The error will suggest adding